dosimple/workspace.vim/readme.md

 # workspace.vim

-The main purpose of this plugin is to make it easier to manage large number of buffers by letting the user keep them grouped separately in workspaces.
+The main purpose of this plugin is to make it easier to manage large number of buffers by keeping them grouped separately in workspaces.
-Similar to i3wm workspaces holding different windows.

-* Each tabpage represents a workspace.
-* It's like each workspace has it's own buffer list.
+* Each tabpage becomes a workspace with it's own buffer list.
-* Workspaces are numbered starting with 1, like tabpages, but a workspace number wouldn't change as other workspaces are opened and closed.
+* Workspaces are numbered starting with 1, like tabpages, but a workspace number wouldn't change as other workspaces/tabpages are opened and closed.
 * Third party buffer switchers should work as is.

+## Requirements

 * The `hidden` option must be on.

 ## Usage